Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/processing/toponym_matching_datasets/README.md

     | 406299 | Limoĝo    | Limoges   | 45.8344  | 1.26167   | geonamesalt |
     | 406300 | Limòtges  | Limoges   | 45.8344  | 1.26167   | geonamesalt |

-    **Note:** You can skip this step and download the pickle files for the English, Spanish, and Greek WikiGazetteers from [here](https://thealanturininstitute-my.sharepoint.com/:f:/g/personal/mcollardanuy_turing_ac_uk/El5Bw5rXCGxEkhKYUbd9cqABlSJmVULkLfpQMPcFzvVaDQ?e=ZukmYP) instead.
+    :warning: **Note:** You can skip this step and download the pickle files for the English, Spanish, and Greek WikiGazetteers from [here](https://thealanturininstitute-my.sharepoint.com/:f:/g/personal/mcollardanuy_turing_ac_uk/El5Bw5rXCGxEkhKYUbd9cqABlSJmVULkLfpQMPcFzvVaDQ?e=ZukmYP) instead.
 Store them in `toponym_matching/resources/`.

 * `toponym_matching_datasets/wikigaz/generate_wikigaz_comb.py`: This script generates an equal number of positive and negative pairs from a list of toponyms.
 Positive candidates are derived from WikiGazetteer alternative names.
 We generate two types of positive/negative pairs: trivial and challenging. **Output:** a txt file with positive and negative toponym pairs, with three columns (without header): source toponym, target toponym, and True/False depending on whether they are alternate names of the same entity or not.
 Each row corresponds to a toponym pair (see table below).